Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias in AI-Based Recruitment

 Job candidates who are not hired often face a lack of transparency regarding the AI-driven decision-making processes of employers.
 According to a survey conducted by The Talent Board, 53.5\% of candidates reported receiving no feedback after the screening and interview stages, while 69.7\% received no feedback after being turned down \cite{balanceCareers}.
 Although employers are not legally obligated to provide explanations \cite{balanceCareers}, the absence of feedback can negatively impact the perceived fairness and trustworthiness of an AI-based recruitment process.
 Transparency is crucial at every stage of the process, including communicating the job outcome, as it enables candidates to learn and improve for future interviews.
 Previous studies have demonstrated that providing explanations for organizational decisions can significantly enhance trust \cite{shaw2003justify, landy2016work}.
 Recently, many approaches, as further described in Section \ref{sec:methods}, have prioritized model interpretability and explainability to enhance transparency in AI-based decision-making, a principle that can be extended to AI-driven hiring decisions.
+The approach by Ji et al. \cite{ji2025enhancing} propose a neural network for explainability of salary predictions.

 After finalizing hiring decisions, organizations evaluate their recruitment process based on three key criteria: validity, utility, and fairness. \textit{Validity} ensures that assessments and interviews accurately reflect job KSAOs and predict job performance \cite{landy2016work}.
 For instance, organizations often establish a \textit{criterion-referenced cut score} as a cut-off for employee selection, based on the desired level of performance for a new employee \cite{landy2016work}.
 Compliance with government guidelines, as described in Section \ref{sec:background:legislation}, is also essential to validity \cite{landy2016work}.
 Next, \textit{utility} assesses the cost-benefit ratio of staffing, which can be influenced by earlier recruitment stages such as employee outreach and job marketing.
 Finally, the \textit{fairness} criteria is evaluated using employee selection guidelines described in Section \ref{sec:background:fairness}.
 However, as AI becomes more integrated into each stage of the process, it is necessary to incorporate bias detection and mitigation methods where guidelines may not adequately address algorithmic bias.
 For example, the uniform guidelines on employee selection could be substantially affected by the sample size of different groups.
 Work by Peng \textit{et al.} \cite{peng_investigations_nodate} demonstrates how AI-human, or hybrid, decisions where AI assists humans, can still carry bias.
 Moreover, legislative definitions of fairness and employee selection guidelines may not be sufficiently detailed or up-to-date to address recent technological advancements.